A Time to Heal Cancer Rehabilitation Facilitator Training

 Cost: FREE with promo code: 100PD

-Purpose Statement: The purpose of this workshop is to educate and prepare facilitator teams for 'A Time to Heal'- a holistic rehabilitation/wellness program for breast cancer survivors and their caregivers.
+Purpose Statement: The purpose of this workshop is to educate and prepare facilitator teams for 'A Time to Heal'- a holistic rehabilitation/wellness program for cancer survivors and their caregivers.

 Participant will be able to:

 - Explain research underpinning rehabilitation for cancer survivors.

 - Discuss cancer in America and various common treatment modalities.

 - Explore common "survivor" issues post treatment for cancer and traditional resources.

 - Discuss research underpinning "A Time to Heal".

 - Describe "A Time To Heal".

 - Demonstrate typical 'A Time to Heal' session protocol.